nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 The `name` is a string and is always required.
 An IBAN is required for 'organizations', can be empty for 'individuals'.

-so a well formatted form json should look like this:
+so, a well formatted form json should look like this:

 ```ts
 type FormValue = {